UniMath/agda-unimath/src/foundation/commuting-triangles-of-identifications.lagda.md

           d,
 ```

-where the identifications `m : b ＝ d` and `right : c ＝ d` are the same as in
+where the identifications `m : b ＝ d` and `l : a ＝ d` are the same as in the
-the previous diagram.
-Finally, consider an identification
+previous diagram.
+Finally, consider an identification `p : s ＝ s'` and an
-`p : top-right ＝ top-right'` and an identification `q` witnessing that the
+identification `q` witnessing that the triangle
-triangle

 ```text
         L